Episodes: 210 (half-hour)

 TV show description:

-The series centers around the Bunker family who live in a tiny home in Queens, NY.
+This comedy series centers around the Bunker family who live in a tiny home in Queens, NY.

 Archie (Carroll O’Connor) is the working stiff head of the household and is a crass and rude bigot.
 His wife, Edith (Jean Stapleton), whom Archie calls “Dingbat,” is extremely kind and attentive but ultimately a bit dizzy.